I’ve just been diagnosed

 Living with type 1 diabetes can be challenging so it’s recommended you have a healthcare team to provide support and help you manage your diabetes.
 Your healthcare team may include your GP, an endocrinologist, exercise physiologist, dietitian and diabetes educator.
 Find out more about how each health professional can help you.

 Your healthcare team will also help you register for the National Diabetes Services Scheme (NDSS).

 The NDSS is a government program that delivers education and information services to people with diabetes.
 It also provides a range of diabetes products like blood glucose testing supplies and needles and syringes to people who take insulin at a subsidised cost.
 It is available to all Australian residents diagnosed with diabetes.

 To register with the NDSS you need to fill in a form and have it signed by a doctor or a diabetes educator.
-For more information about registering with the NDSS, or to access the form.
+You’ll find more information about registering with the NDSS and get the required forms here.

 Find out more about diabetes and how to manage it